jolesh/mt_simple_recycle/README.md

-# mt_simple_recycle
-A mod for Minetest which adds recipes to get resources back from crafted items
+Adds recipes to get resources back from crafted items